-The Barbadian passport currently ranks on the 22nd place according to the Guide visa index.
+The Barbadian passport currently ranks on the 22nd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 161 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Barbadian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, China and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Barbadian passport holders do however require a visa to enter about 65 destinations.
 Some countries where a visa is required are Taiwan, the United States and Australia.

 Barbados is a former British colony consisting of 11 parishes.
 The most important parishes are St. Michael, Christ Church and St. Philip.
 The country is an island situated in the North Atlantic Ocean, northeast of Venezuela.
 The country’s terrain is relatively flat with only a few forested hills.
 Its climate is tropical with a rainy season from June to October.